rl-lang-grounding/rl-lang-ground/README.md

 gifs directory contains some GIFs that were saved when we trained our attention architecture with n=5.

+images directory contains the images used to represent agent, different objects and obstacles.

 ## 3) How to train?
 ```
 CUDA_VISIBLE_DEVICES="1" python main.py